-[Enhanced Video Transcript]:
+[Enhanced Video Transcript Below]:

 Today’s topic is “Why Incorporate?”
 Put a bit more accurately, the topic is “Why Form a Limited Liability Entity?”
 There are many such entities to choose from.
 You could form an LLC (limited liability company), or a corporation, or a limited liability partnership, or limited partnership—lots of options.
 Their commonality is the “entity shield” they create for their owners’ assets.
 This shield prevents a business’s creditors and claimants from pursuing the owners’ assets for the business’s wrongdoing.
 That means a person suing the business usually cannot collect from any of the owners’ personal assets, such as the owners’ homes, personal bank accounts, private vehicles, and retirement accounts.
 If you want to protect your personal assets, you should only conduct business through a limited liability entity.